Rakeshmonkee/DMA/readme.md

 - [EAC-BE FW Creation](https://github.com/Rakeshmonkee/DMA/tree/main/EAC-BE%20FW%20Creation)
 - [VGK/ACE FW Creation](https://github.com/Rakeshmonkee/DMA/tree/main/VGK-ACE%20FW%20Creation)

-#### If you have any questions or want to buy firmware from me, feel free to add me on discord: rakeshmonkee
+#### If you have any questions or want to buy firmware from me, feel free to add me on discord: rakeshmonkee or join my server and make a ticket, either or https://discord.gg/mjgeZ2qc
 ------------------------

 Thanks to someone, not naming who for privacy reasons, this list is a thing